The person at the center of this case

 Investigators are asking anyone with information regarding this case to please come forward.

-Yohe's 1987 Mazda 626 was found parked at Gables Truck Stop along I-81, approximately 22 miles north of where her body was recovered.
+Yohe's 1987 Mazda 626 was found parked at Gables Truck Stop along I-81, 22 miles north of the body recovery site